-Enterprise Resource Planning System (ERP)
+Enterprise Resource Planning System

-In November 2018, a contract was signed between the Republic of Cyprus and Unit4 Business Software Ltd, for the implementation, maintenance and operation of an Enterprise Resource Planning System (ERP), which will provide functionality for accounting, budgeting, and managing human resources, payroll and pensions.
+In November 2018, a contract was signed between the Republic of Cyprus and Unit 4 Business Software Ltd, for the implementation, maintenance and operation of an Enterprise Resource Planning System (ERP), which will provide functionality for accounting, budgeting, and managing human resources, payroll and pensions.
 The contract cost, including all optional elements, amounts to EUR 34 million.
-The implementation of the system is expected to be complete within four years.
 The implementation plan is divided in two phases:

-- Phase 1: it includes the full deployment of the functions related to accounting and budgeting.
-It is expected to be completed by 1 January 2022; - Phase 2: it includes the full deployment of the human resources management function, payroll and pensions, and it is expected to be completed by 1 November 2022.
+Phase 1: it includes the full deployment of the functions related to accounting and budgeting.
+The implementation plan is under review as the targeted go-live date of 1/1/2022 is not feasible;

+Phase 2: it includes the full deployment of the human resources management function, payroll and pensions, and it is expected to be completed by the end of 2023.
+In addition, the estimated go live date of HRP deployment is expected to be the 1st of January 2024.

 The new ERP system will allow to redesign the public services with the elimination of manual tasks, to automate procedures for approving expenditure, invoicing, budgeting and similar procedures, to better organise human resource management and to receive more thorough information for better resource allocation.
+The project will be co-financed by the ERDF 2021-2027.

-Department of Lands and Surveys (DLS) Portal
+Department of Lands and Surveys Portal

-The DLS portal consists of four main pillars:
+The Department of Lands and Surveys (DLS) portal consists of four main pillars:

-- A new and dynamic front page with static information for the Department and the services offered. - The ability to navigate to a property through a free online web application in real time.
-The applications use the Geographical Information Systems of the Department, extending them through Web GIS capabilities. - Electronic Application Submission.
-An eApplications Dashboard is available to every citizen for hosting personal profiling, monitoring of all registered applications in the Department and providing the ability to launch and submit an application, purchase static maps, export data and upload data to the Department. - Adherence to and implementation of the INSPIRE Directive in Cyprus.
+- A new and dynamic front page with static information for the Department and the services offered; - The ability to navigate to a property through a free online web application in real time.
+The applications use the Geographical Information Systems of the Department, extending them through Web GIS capabilities; - Electronic Application Submission.
+An eApplications Dashboard is available to every citizen for hosting personal profiling, monitoring of all registered applications in the Department and providing the ability to launch and submit an application, purchase static maps, export data and upload data to the Department; and - Adherence to and implementation of the INSPIRE Directive in Cyprus.

 The DLS portal has become the main platform for all property-related eServices in Cyprus.
-The Department of Lands and Surveys DLS Portal was awarded the 2018 Innovation Award which now hosts nearly 30 eApplications for citizens, companies, specific interest groups, local authorities, mortgagees and other types of organisations.
+The Department of Lands and Surveys (DLS) Portal was awarded the 2018 Innovation Award which now hosts nearly 30 eApplications for citizens, companies, specific interest groups, local authorities, mortgagees and other types of organisations.